btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 > **⚠️ Important:** Don't worry about deleting Codespaces — your actual code is safely stored in your GitHub repository.
 Codespaces are just temporary workspaces for editing.

+### Understanding Commits (The Magic Undo Button)

+When you "commit and push" your changes, you're creating a **checkpoint** — like saving your game in a video game.

+* Every commit is saved forever in your repository's history
+* If you ever mess something up badly, you can go back to a previous checkpoint
+* This is called **version control** — it's like having an infinite undo button

+You don't need to understand the technical details for this workshop, but knowing that your work is safely checkpointed every time you commit should give you confidence to experiment!

 ---

 ## Homework / Further Study